coderev12/usermanagementAssignment/README.md

 This structure organizes the project into different directories based on their functionality, making it easier to navigate and maintain.

 I had already put some of the data for the manager,admin etc of a particular organisation.
 To have a particular page to be protected for the user

-If you have any questions or need further assistance, don't hesitate to reach out.
-Happy coding!